History of Berliner FC Dynamo (1989–2004): Near promotion and crash (2000–2001)

 The budget for the new season was once again about 2.3 million Deutsche Mark.
 It was a new record for NOFV-Oberliga Nord.
 A new team was put together for the 2000–01 season.
+A dozen new players were signed, as the club made a bid to reach the third tier, with its alluring TV money.
 BFC Dynamo recruited striker Dirk Vollmar from Kickers Offenbach, midfielder Sebastian Hahn from the reserve team of F.C.
-Hansa Rostock, and Cameroonian midfielder Aka Adek Mba from Odra Opole, as well as the Romanian players Aurel Panait, Silvian Cristescu, and Dănuț Oprea.
+Hansa Rostock, Brazilian midfielder Alexandre Vieira dos Santos, nicknamed "Macalé", from Mirassol Futebol Clube, as well as five Romanian players, four of whom were former national team players: Dănuț Oprea, Silvian Cristescu, Aurel Panait, Dorel Zegrean, and Florin Bătrânu.
 Jörn Lenz was again team captain.
 Puma became the club's new equipment sponsor for the 2000–01 season.
 The new team was ten percent more expensive than the Regionalliga team of the previous season, according to Hans Reker.
 BFC Dynamo played to a 1–1 draw against Eintracht Frankfurt in a friendly match on 9 July 2000.
 The goal of the season was to advance to Regionalliga Nord.
 To win promotion, the team would also have to defeat the winner of NOFV Oberliga-Süd in a play-off.

 Karin Halsch was elected new club president on 27 September 2000.
-Halsch had earlier been a member of the Economic Council and was an active politician within the social democratic SPD.
-BFC Dynamo had started the league season with mixed results.
+Halsch, who lived in Hohenschönhausen, had previously been a member of the Economic Council and was also an active politician within the social democratic SPD. \ BFC Dynamo had started the league season with mixed results.
 The team defeated Eisenhüttenstädter FC Stahl 3–0 at home on the ninth matchday, 14 October 2000.
 The match was a turning point.
 On the following four matchdays, the team defeated FC Anker Wismar 4–0 away, SV Schwarz-Rot Neustadt 3–0 at home, FV Motor Eberswalde 4–0 away, and Türkiyemspor Berlin 3–0 at home.
 The legal dispute with Peter Mager over the rights to the club's East German crest was not yet resolved.
-Club vice president René Lau announced that the club considered itself the sole owner of the crest.
+Club Vice President René Lau announced that the club considered itself the sole owner of the crest.
 BFC Dynamo initiated legal proceedings against Mager on 20 November 2000 to regain the rights to its former crest.
+The team was joined by Cameroonian midfielder Aka Adek Mba from Odra Opole at the end of the autumn.
+Mba made his first appearance and also scored his first goal for BFC Dynamo in the match away to SD Croatia Berlin on the 14th matchday, 19 November 2000.
 BFC Dynamo came to dominate the 2000–01 NOFV-Oberliga Nord.
-The team won the last seven matches before the winter break and finished the first half of the season in first place, as Herbstmeister.
+The team won the last nine matches before the winter break and finished the first half of the season in first place, as Herbstmeister.